olizilla/meteor-the-medium-is-the-message/NOTES.md

 I wanted a way of watching people converging on the meetup venue. (or not...)

+Also wanted to know where people were tavelling from, so I could pick a better venue for next time

 - Slide goto

+And so GOTO!

+Everyone loves a full screen map, and obviously a style bonous a monochrome map by stamen design

+Pins on maps, that's great, but what about

+LIVE PINS ON MAPS POWERED BY BROWSER GEOLOCATION...

-A live map, basically opt-in browser based tracking... showing you where you and eveyone else is.
+...basically opt-in browser based tracking... showing you where you and eveyone else is.

 It's super simple, just watching the browser geolocation object and plotting it on the map...